akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

     ssh -A akeneo@my-project-staging.cloud.akeneo.com -i /path/to/private_key

-If the connection is not successful, make sure your key is registered on Akeneo Portal and is marked as activated.
+If the connection is not successful, make sure your key is registered on **Akeneo Portal** and is marked as activated.
 If the connection is successful, it means your identity has not been properly registered to your SSH agent.

 .. code-block:: bash

+    # To add your key to ssh-agent
     eval "$(ssh-agent -s)"
     ssh-add /path/to/private_key